Meet Our Pathology Residents & Fellows

 Lynette, holder of an MPH, obtained her MD from the Universidad Central del Caribe School of Medicine, Puerto Rico, where she received the Alpha Omega Alpha Honor Medical Society Award and was the recipient of the Academic Excellence Scholarship.
 She also carried out many volunteer commitments in community healthcare and studied knowledge of intimate partner violence in the general Puerto Rican population.
 Her disparate talents include oboe, paddle-boarding, and American Sign Language.

-Cana Tompkins
+Cana Tompkins (Breast Pathology)

-Tiffany Yin
+Tiffany Yin (Cytopathology)

 Tiffany graduated with her MD from the University of Queensland School of Medicine, Australia.
-She holds a master's degree in comparative pathology, and she has been a chemist and researcher in both industry and academics.
-In her spare time, she enjoys the arts, hiking, racquetball, gaming, and dogs.
+She holds a master's degree in comparative pathology, and has been a chemist and researcher in both industry and academics.
+She completed her AP/CP training at BIDMC and is staying on as a cytopathology fellow.

 Andrea Kirmaier (Medical Microbiology)